sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

   ```
 > To write data to the server, you implement `write()` command (event->command->service).
 If you are writing a lot of data to thw server and the write fails, you might also want to implement a `drain` event handler to begin writing again when the buffer is empty.
 >
 > The following shows and example of implement a `drain` handler because of a write failure.
-Notice that a **closure** is used to preserve the values of the socket and daa variables once the function has ended.
+Notice that a **closure** is used to preserve the values of the socket and data variables once the function has ended.
 ```
 function writeData(socket, data) {
     var success = !socket.write(data)